jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 ### v1.4.5
 - Add option to keep original thumbnail (800x533) aspect ratio cover as `$name-thumb.jpg`
-- Add script [edit_covers.py](/edit_covers.py) to crop covers of already-scraped files recursively
+- Add script edit_covers.py to crop covers of already-scraped files recursively.
+Check documentation under [how to run](#How-To-Run) for more information.
     - New settings to manage covers
         - scraped-covers-path
         - keep-original-cover

 ### v1.4.4
 - Add option to crop cover image to poster (378x533) aspect ratio